MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/design-details-item-tracking-availability.md

 > [!NOTE]
 >  You can also see the information in the preceding table by using the **Select Entries** function in the **Item Tracking Lines** window.

- To preserve database performance, availability data is only retrieved once from the database when you open the **Item Tracking Lines** window and use the **Refresh Availability** function in the window.
+ To preserve database performance, availability data is only retrieved once from the database when you open the **Item Tracking Lines** window and when you use the **Refresh Availability** function in the window.

 ## <a name="calculation-formula"></a>Calculation Formula
  As described in the preceding table, the availability of a given serial or lot number is calculated as follows.